oliviernt/hn/README.md

 # hn
-Just a little HackNews client
+Just another HackNews client

+Playground for ES6 and other "new" JS tech.